johnmichaelalberico96/johnmichaelalberico96/README.md

-👋 Hi, I'm Josue Valdivia
+👋 Hi, I'm John Alberico

 I'm a passionate Web and App Developer focused on building fast, modern, and user-friendly digital experiences.
 I specialize in front-end and full-stack development with a strong emphasis on clean code and scalable design.